novasamatech/nova-spektr/CONTRIBUTING.md

 5. Run the tests with `pnpm test` to make sure that your changes did not introduce any regressions
 6. Test your changes.
 Use `pnpm start` for running the application
 7. Push your changes to your forked repository
-8. Open a pull request against the main branch of the electron/electron-typescript-definitions repository
+8. Open a pull request against the dev branch of the Nova Spektr repository
 9. Wait for feedback from the maintainers

 When contributing code, please keep the following guidelines in mind: